cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/namespaces.rst

 2. **User namespace mode: altnamespace**

-    Cyrus's user namespace mode controls how it responds to the ``IMAP NAMESPACE`` command and what the heirarchy of mailboxes looks like in response to an ``IMAP LIST`` command for a user.
+    Cyrus's user namespace mode controls how it responds to the ``IMAP NAMESPACE`` command and what the hierarchy of mailboxes looks like in response to an ``IMAP LIST`` command for a user.
 The config setting *altnamespace*: on or off in :cyrusman:`imapd.conf(5)` manages the mode.
 It is also affected by the hierarchy separator, which can be "/" (default: on) or "." (off) controlled by *unixhierarchysep* in :cyrusman:`imapd.conf(5)`.

     1. altnamespace: on (default)